List of common misconceptions about language learning: Bilingual education

-Learning a second language hinders the development of the first language
+Learning a second language does not hinder the development of the first language

 Learners can learn two or more languages without their first language development being adversely affected.
 There is no such thing as a "fixed amount of space" for languages in the brain.
 In reality, learners' first languages and their additional languages become part of an integrated system.

-Once a child can speak a language, the language-learning process is complete
+Once a child can speak a language, the language-learning process is not complete

 Learning to speak a language conversationally is only part of the way towards becoming fluent in it.
 Just because a child can speak a language does not mean that they are yet capable of writing and understanding academic language.
 This kind of language is particularly important in school in the later grades.
 One study of 1,200 Canadian schoolchildren indicated that it may take between five and seven years longer to master academic language than to master conversational language.